-Small Town Kansas freshman comes up hero to break KU football streak
+Small town Kansas freshman comes up hero to break KU football streak

 “Was that Jared?
 Was that Jared?
-I was yelling,” said dad, Jerry Casey.
+I was yelling,” said his dad Jerry Casey.

 Jerry was on the sidelines when Jared made the catch for the Jayhawks first win on the road in the Big 12 since 2008.